Proactive Hazard Identification Saves Lives

 As stated above, many operators continue to fly the same route, day after day.
 What changes?
 The weather, for one.
 Other times a pilot may be required to fly another aircraft that he has less experience with.

 While some operators hope to receive insurance discounts due to the adoption of routine flight risk assessments, don't get your hopes up.
-The insurance company is in business to make money and you will have to make a strong business case to your insurance company during rate negotiations.
+The insurance company is in business to make money and you will have to make a strong business case for your insurance company during rate negotiations.

 Routine Flight Risk Assessments Make Business Sense